 Masami Teraoka

-This film explores how Masami’s paintings function as visual protests—unflinching responses to the most urgent and often suppressed issues of our time: religious abuse, environmental collapse, censorship, cultural imperialism, gender inequality, and the slow, deliberate erosion of civil rights.
-These aren’t distant themes of a bygone era.
-As authoritarian ideologies reassert themselves globally, Masami’s work feels less like archival commentary and more like prophecy.
+Masami Teraoka’s art confronts the world’s horrors with beauty and satire.
+The film explores how his paintings operate as visual protests against some of the most urgent and often suppressed issues of our time: religious abuse, environmental collapse, censorship, cultural imperialism, gender inequality, and the erosion of civil rights.
+As authoritarian ideologies reassert themselves globally, Masami’s work feels less like commentary on the past and more like prophecy.

 Directors’ Notes